cosmosgl/cosmos/CHARTER.md

 - Project governance and process.
 - GitHub repository hosting.
 - Conduct guidelines.
-- Maintaining the list of additional Collaborators.
+- Maintaining the list of additional collaborators.
 - Development process and any coding standards.
-- Mediating technical conflicts between Collaborators or Foundation projects.
+- Mediating technical conflicts between collaborators or foundation projects.

 The TSC will define cosmos.gl project’s release vehicles.